HannimalCrackers/Parseltongue/posts/005_hannimalcrackers.md

 &nbsp;

+## 180819
+&nbsp;
+Sitting in JFK waiting to board a flight to Iceland.
+Continuing with [part II of the Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates).

+&nbsp;
+&nbsp;

 ## 180818
 &nbsp;
 It is crazy humid and I keep smelling ketones.

 On to [part II of the Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates).

+Got partway through.

 &nbsp;
 &nbsp;